labwc/labwc-scope/Acceptance-criteria.md

 ## Sections

-- Acceptance criteria are organised into the sections listed below.
+- Requirements are organised into the sections listed below.
 - The first digit in the reference number refers to the section.
-- Sections 2-7 refer to the the openbox 3.4 specification.
+- Sections 2-7 refer to the the openbox 3.6 specification.
 For further details of what each of these items refers to, read the respective openbox wiki page.

 1. General and Protocols